 Impact sound is energy produced by the collision of solid objects transmitted through the structure of a building such as footsteps, slamming doors or the movement of furniture.

 Noise levels transmitted through floors by impact sound can be reduced by acoustic planning at the outset of a project and correctly installing an acoustic vinyl floorcovering.

-Sheet vinyl flooring is an ideal choice for commercial and residential environments, so it’s an increasingly popular flooring solution used in the housing sector.
-Commercial grade sheet vinyl products are often used for heavy footfall communal areas such as staircases and entranceways, whilst domestic grade products are suitable for inside homes.
+Sheet vinyl flooring is a suitable choice for commercial and residential environments, so it’s an increasingly popular flooring solution used in the housing sector.
+Commercial grade sheet vinyl products are often used for heavy footfall communal areas such as staircases and entranceways, while domestic grade products are suitable for inside homes.

 Sheet vinyl flooring for the home is available in contemporary wood and stone effects to provide a stylish, practical and cost-effective flooring option for customers.
 Designs such as herringbone and stone tile effects are available in sheet format, which is much quicker and simpler to install than individual planks or tiles.

-Decorative safety floor is a major growth area increasingly being specified within residential environments owing to its dual aesthetic and slip resistant features.
+Decorative safety floor is a major growth area that is increasingly being specified in residential environments owing to its dual aesthetic and slip-resistant features.
 These products are often used to give users extra protection against slips, trips and falls in adapted bathrooms, or as part of a residential care home interior design scheme, with various dementia-friendly design options available.

 Most commonly available in 2m widths, sheet vinyl flooring can be welded together using a ‘cold’ chemical weld or hot welded using weld rod in a complementary shade, which will make the appearance of any joins subtle.